 The Carroll County Forest Conservation Code (Chap.
 150) is intended to protect not only forests and trees in developing areas, but also any sensitive areas identified during the local planning or comprehensive land use plan adoption process.
-It requires that prior to the approval of any subdivision of land or development which results in the cumulative disturbance of 40,000 square feet or greater, applicants shall submit a Forest Stand Delineation (FSD) and a Forest Conservation Plan (FCP).
+It requires that prior to the approval of any subdivision of land or development on areas 40,000 square feet or greater, applicants shall submit a Forest Stand Delineation (FSD) and a Forest Conservation Plan (FCP).
 These plans must be approved by Carroll County before development can proceed.
-The Carroll County Forest Conservation Technical Manual gives additional procedural information.
+The Carroll County Forest Conservation Technical Manual gives additional procedural information.4 Since 1992, several thousand acres of forest have been retained and planted as mitigation for development in Carroll County.

 "Carroll County's Forest Conservation Code includes a pioneering effort that established the use of a forest banking program.
 Forest banking is a conservation tool that involves the establishment of new forest on areas that are then placed in easement, which generates mitigation credits that can be exchanged for a payment.
 The payment typically comes from a developer who must replace forest that has been cleared at another location.
 Although the code has evolved since its first iteration, the use of forest banking as a mitigation alternative has survived because of its effectiveness...
-In Carroll County, 595 acres of forest have been created by forest conservation banks since the inception of the Maryland Forest Conservation Act in 1991.
+In Carroll County, 838 acres of forest have been created by forest conservation banks since the inception of the Maryland Forest Conservation Act in 1991.
 Carroll County landowners are engaged in the establishment of viable and marketable forest conservation banks."